stevekarwacki/lesson-booking/docs/60_MINUTE_LESSON_FEATURES.md

 - **30-minute lessons**: Instructor's base rate
 - **60-minute lessons**: Exactly 2x the instructor's base rate
 - **Example**: If instructor rate is $60, then 30-min = $60, 60-min = $120
+- **Admin configurable**: Default lesson duration can be set by administrators

 ## Booking Process